First live DPP

 2028–30Phased

-Iron & steel, aluminium, furniture, tyres, detergents
+Iron & steel, aluminium, furniture, tyres, mattresses

 Delegated acts published progressively.
 DPP becomes mandatory for each group on the date fixed by its own act.
 End-state: the majority of non-food physical goods sold in the EU carry a verifiable digital passport.